streetsidesoftware/cspell/packages/cspell/README.md

   --language-id <language>     Force programming language for unknown
                                extensions. i.e. "php" or "scala"

-  --wordsOnly                  Only output the words not found in the
+  --words-only                 Only output the words not found in the
                                dictionaries.

   -u, --unique                 Only output the first instance of a word not